n-raymond/OSM-PathFinder/README.md

 ##About the software

-The OpenStreetMap-PathFinder is a command line tool that allows you to compute itineraries for pedestrians, bicycles and motorized vehicules on maps coming from [OpenStreetMap.org](https://www.openstreetmap.org/).
+The OpenStreetMap-PathFinder is a command line tool that allows you to compute itineraries for pedestrians, bicycles and motorized vehicles on maps coming from [OpenStreetMap.org](https://www.openstreetmap.org/).

 OSM-Pathfinder can extract data from OSM files and display the path that you have requested